immersivecognition/PSYC1036-study/README.md

 We will score each person on a critera based on a combination of the total number of stars (points) you collect as well as your movement accuracy.
 The top scorers will recieve cash prizes.

+You will be asked to complete a short survey once completed.

 ## Information

 This study has received ethical approval from the School of Psychology Ethics Board (271016/IM/216).
 By taking part you agree that data collected during the task will be used for research purposes.